If you don’t have enough money to spend on an electric grinder maybe you should consider to buy a hand grinder such as

 - ergonomic: grinding with the aergrind is as smooth as comfortable.
 The dosing capacity is about 25-30 grams of coffee, depending on the density and size of the beans.
 Grinding 25 grams required about 40-45 seconds.
 Many could complain about the capacity but I think it’s not what we need to look for since it has been designed for travel;

-- the price: the aergrind costs about 100 pounds making it an affordable grinder for everyone but also the best quality hand grinder considering the competitor’s price.
+- the price: it costs about 100 pounds making it an affordable grinder for everyone but also the best quality hand grinder considering the competitor’s price.

 And it’s also the only hand grinder that can be used as a bottle opener 🙂